live-wire/journal/README.md

 - Looping over variableName which could be an array, slice, string, or map (use range):
     - `for key,value := range variableName {}`
 - Capitalize the stuff in the file that you want to export to other packages!
-- Naked return.
+- Named return.
 Name the return values and assign them inside the function
 ```func addSub(a int, b int) (ret1 int, ret2 int) {
     ret1 = a + b
     ret2 = a - b